Efficient fund management and project implementation

 In 2014, the Arctic Council Project Support Instrument became operational under NEFCO management.
 The Instrument supports the work of the Arctic Council and provides funding for pollution mitigation and biodiversity-related projects approved by the Arctic Council working groups.

-The Programme for Environment and Climate Co-operation is a call-for-proposal-based financing scheme that provides grant financing for co-operation projects between Nordic and Northwest Russian non-commercial partners to mutually benefit the environment and climate at regional and local levels.
-The first round of funding under this facility was launched in 2017 and a new second round is expected to be launched during the second half of 2019.
+The Nordic-Russian Programme for Environment and Climate Co-operation is a call-for-proposal-based financing scheme that provides grant financing for co-operation projects between Nordic and Northwest Russian non-commercial partners to mutually benefit the environment and climate at regional and local levels.
+The first round of funding under this facility was launched in 2017 and a new call of proposals will be launched in beginning of 2020.
+Pre-register here to stay up to date with the schedule of the application process.

 The ecological state of the Baltic Sea has from the start and is still today one of NEFCO’s main priorities.
 Since the establishment in 1990, NEFCO has actively been engaged in and invested its own funds for upgrading wastewater treatment plants in the Baltic Sea catchment area and reducing discharges from the agricultural sector into the Baltic Sea.